Sophistechnication

 Plan to learn and learn to plan

 The Y Axiom maintains that what resources are obtained (from the Z axis), after critical evaluation and creative thinking have been used to make informed decisions (X axis), then those decisions should be applied to your system, making sure that you are aware of the most sophisticated technology that you would be able to obtain in order to assist in maximum advancement of your system.
 This process is iterative as it should be done at the macro and micro level.
-In other words, not only would this apply to deciding which educational institutions to choose from and add to your educational plan, but likewise, once in the learning zone, the information itself should be processed iteratively according to the XSE Axioms, with careful critical and creative thinking: “what information is substantial enough to be worthy of applying to your life?
+In other words, not only would this apply to deciding which educational institutions to choose from and add to your educational plan, but likewise, once in the learning zone, the information itself should be processed iteratively leveraging to the XSE Axioms, with careful critical and creative thinking: “what information is substantial enough to be worthy of applying to your life?

 So how might you apply XSE to education in your own life?